sjbevins/n8n-arxiv-digest/README.md

 Then set `WEBHOOK_URL=http://192.168.1.50.nip.io:5678/`

-The `.nip.io` suffix is a free wildcard DNS service — `192.168.1.50.nip.io` resolves to `192.168.1.50`.
+The `.nip.io` suffix is a free wildcard DNS service, `192.168.1.50.nip.io` resolves to `192.168.1.50`.
 This is needed because Google's OAuth2 won't accept bare IP addresses as redirect URIs.

 ---